djru/rails_startup_template/README.md

 1. Adds the following gems:
   - [analytics-ruby](https://github.com/segmentio/analytics-ruby): I use [segment.io](https://segment.io/) as an anaytics provider.
 Segment.io is easy to integrate, asynchronous, and forwards data to other providers like Mixpanel and Kissmetrics.
-  - bcrypt-ruby: I usually implement authentication myself instead of using gems like Devise.
-This is needed for the `has_secure_password` functionality.
-[See API Doc](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html).
+  - [devise](https://github.com/plataformatec/devise): Devise is the easiest way to handle user login/authentication.
   - [bourbon](http://bourbon.io/): Bourbon provides useful SASS mixins for cross-browser compatibility.
   - [CanCan](https://github.com/ryanb/cancan): CanCan is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
   - (Optional) [haml-rails](http://haml.info): HAML is a beautiful templating language.
 I prefer it over ERB.